IP-CAM/BT-iPay-Opencart-v.3.x-Payment-Module/Readme.md

 ### Scope

-BT iPay PrestaShop Payment Module is developed to integrate Banca Transilvania's BT iPay with Opencart, allowing merchants to easily accept payments.
+BT iPay OpenCart Payment Module is developed to integrate Banca Transilvania's BT iPay with Opencart, allowing merchants to easily accept payments.
 This module is designed with a focus on ease of use, security, and providing a seamless payment experience for both the merchant and their customers.
 Compatible with Opencart v3 or v4, this module supports various payment methods and is tailored for merchants looking to offer a robust online payment solution.

 ### Requirements